siyanew/num2fa/README.md

 ```

 The function returns a string representing the Farsi words corresponding to the input number.

-## Supported Range
-This library can convert numbers in the range -2147483648 to 2147483647.
-If the input number is outside this range, the function will return an empty string.

 ## License
 This library is released under the MIT License.
 Please see the LICENSE file for more details.